CdZyxxon/CdZyxxon/README.md

 - 👋 Hi, I’m @CdZyxxon
 - 👀 I’m interested in ...
 Coding
 - 🌱 I’m currently learning ...
-Pytgon
+Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...